rnanosaur/rnanosaur.github.io/_docs/02-bill-of-materials.md

 | 2        | wheel.stl       | PLA green/black | 1h    |       |
 | 2        | track_print.stl | TPU black/grey  | 1:30h | **Print speed**: 30mm/s |

-You can reduce the time to print your NanoSaur, printing some part together.
+You can reduce the time to print your nanosaur, printing some part together.
 For more details go to the [next page](/3d-print) of this guide to setup and print with your 3D printer.